anaswara-raj/RSSI/README.md

 🧠 Project Overview

-Uses ESP32-WROOM-32

-Connects to a WiFi network

-Displays:

-Connection status

-IP address

-MAC address

-WiFi signal strength (RSSI)

-Useful for:

-IoT network analysis

-WiFi coverage testing

-ESP32 learning projects
+  This project uses an ESP32-WROOM-32 microcontroller to connect to a WiFi network and measure the WiFi signal strength (RSSI) in real time.
+Once connected, the ESP32 displays its IP address, MAC address, and RSSI value on the Serial Monitor.
+The project helps in understanding WiFi connectivity and signal quality, which is essential for designing reliable IoT applications.

 🛠️ Hardware Requirements

-ESP32-WROOM-32 development board
+1. ESP32-WROOM-32 development board

-USB cable (data cable)
+2. USB cable (data cable)

-Laptop / PC with Arduino IDE
+3. Laptop / PC with Arduino IDE

 💻 Software Requirements

-Arduino IDE
+1. Arduino IDE

-ESP32 Board Package installed
+2.ESP32 Board Package installed

-USB drivers (CP2102 / CH340 if required)
+3. USB drivers (CP2102 / CH340 if required)

 ⚙️ Arduino IDE Configuration